yodertv/Reminders/README.md

 =========

 Credit to Angular, Bootstrap, Express, Glyphicons, Node, Mongodb, and Passport.
-Hosted by Zeit, Google APIs, and mLab.
+Hosted by Vercel, Google APIs, and Atlas.

 This cloud hosted [Reminders App](https://reminders.now.sh) manages a user defined set of task lists.
 I use it instead of the weekly paper task lists that I used to keep.
 This will likely be more interesting as an example of a fully working cloud hosted three tier application with make scripts and deployment instructions written entirely in Java Script and HTML.